 As a vegetarian, one can easily include this bean to fulfill the nourishment in their meal.
 It is also amazing for consumption by diabetic patients.

-They can be easily included in your everyday recipes and even added in various cuisines.
+They can be easily included in your everyday recipes and even added to various cuisines.
 They are great if you are looking for low-carb pulses to include in your diabetic diet.

 9. Broad Beans